vefunder/protocol-research-review/articles/Monerium/monerium.md

 ### Risk Summary E-money:

 It is important to note that there are residual risks associated with e-money, such as defaulting governments or banks.
 However, considering that an EMI is likely banking with systemic relevant banks and investing in AAA-rated gov. bonds the remaining risks can be practically disregarded.
 As a matter of fact, e-money is considerably less risky than the systemic relevant banks which operate in the EU.
-Firstly, unlike banks that operate under the fractional reserve system, e-money is over-collateralized with 2% of the outstanding issued e-money, as well as a capital contribution of 350k.
-Secondly, most of the assets are invested into high-quality liquid assets and only the necessary amount is kept at a bank to meet regular withdrawals (as part of a prudent practice), whereby the reserves are also segregated from the EMI.
-Thirdly, gov. bonds are secured through the ability of the government to tax its citizens, while banks do not have such an option.
+Firstly, unlike banks that operate under the fractional reserve system, e-money is over-collateralized with 2% of the outstanding issued e-money.
+Secondly, Thirdly, most of the assets are invested into high-quality liquid assets and only the necessary amount is kept at a bank to meet regular withdrawals (as part of a prudent practice which is also followed by Monerium), whereby the reserves are also segregated from the EMI.
+Fourthly, gov. bonds are secured through the ability of the government to tax its citizens, while banks do not have such an option.
 And lastly, you have diversification benefits by nature of investing in multiple different gov. bonds.
 All of these factors combined make the case for money that provides a more secure money scheme than demand deposits.

 ## Monerium